Strange Circus

 Strange Circus (奇妙なサーカス, Kimyō na sākasu) is a 2005 Japanese horror drama film written and directed by Sion Sono.

-A narrated fiction presents the story of school principal Ozawa Gozo, who rapes his daughter, Mitsuko, after she sees her parents having sex.
-Her mother Sayuri witnesses the rape.
-Gozo now rapes both of them as he pleases, while his family is undermined by incest, suicide, and murder.
+A narrated fiction presents the story of school principal Ozawa Gozo, whose family becomes undermined by incest, suicide, and murder.
 This narrative is contained within a frame story written by wheelchair-using novelist Taeko.
 Taeko is assisted by Yuji, a young man who secretly seeks to uncover the possible origins of this story within Taeko's past, and to learn the mysteries of a locked room in her apartment.

 Plot

 At the titular Strange Circus, the master of ceremonies offers the audience a chance to be placed in a guillotine.
 He brings a young girl onstage and asks her if she fears death; she says she has been destined to die from birth.

-Twelve-year-old Mitsuko Ozawa awakens in a panic from a disturbing dream and enters her parents' bedroom to discover them having sex.
+This sequence is revealed to be a dream being had by twelve-year-old Mitsuko Ozawa, who awakens in a panic and enters her parents' bedroom to discover them having sex.
 She is spotted by her father, Gozo.
 The following night, Gozo locks Mitsuko in a cello case, forcing her to witness him have sex with her mother, Sayuri.
 He then coerces Sayuri into the cello case, where she is forced to watch Gozo rape Mitsuko.

 Following the incident, Sayuri becomes physically abusive towards Mitsuko out of jealousy.
 During one particularly violent altercation, Mitsuko fatally pushes Sayuri down the stairs.
 Following Sayuri's death, Mitsuko's sanity begins to decline, and she struggles to separate her identity from her mother's.
 Mitsuko eventually attempts suicide by jumping off a roof; she survives, but sustains injuries that require her to use a wheelchair.

 This is all then revealed to be a story being written by reclusive, paraplegic novelist Taeko Mitsuzawa.
 Taeko's editor encourages Taeko's assistant, Yûji, to investigate Taeko's life to uncover the truth behind her paralysis, which both men suspect to be a ruse, and a mysterious red door in her apartment, which she keeps perpetually locked and forbids anyone to enter.
 Taeko eventually confides to Yûji that she is the "Mitsuko" character she consistently writes about, and that the novel is a retelling of her own abusive upbringing.
 When Yûji compares being sexually abused to having one's limbs amputated, Taeko decides to make Mitsuko an amputee at the end of the novel, and agrees to Yûji's suggestion to make Gozo an amputee as well.
 Behind the red door in Taeko's apartment, she inserts food through a peephole in a cello case.
 Yûji distracts her long enough to sneak into the room, calling her and ordering her to return to her childhood home once she is out of the house.
 She returns to the room to find the cello case empty.